NavaraCloudServices/github-copilot/exercisefiles/Exercises_developer.md

 - In your main file you can find some code comments.
 Use GitHub Copilot Suggestions/Completion to implement the basic feature
 - Make the test pass

-### Exercise 2: Inline suggestions

->The goal of this exercise is using GitHub Copilot Inline suggestions feature to extend the HTTP server endpoints.
+>The goal of the following exercises is using GitHub Copilot Inline suggestions feature to extend the HTTP server endpoints.

 You can describe something you want to do using natural language within a comment, and GitHub Copilot will suggest the code to accomplish your goal.
 Use your fresh prompting skill to first type in your requirement as a code comment.